|

 ". . .

-main idea of the present paper is to produce a rather simple
+present paper is to produce a rather simple and

-and computationally efficient hybrid
+computationally efficient hybrid

 approach, where the